 Madrid is a safe place with a lot to offer

 A trip to Spain's capital city should be an unforgettable memory.
-Wonder through the Plaza Mayor or watch the crowd go by in Retiro Park, and don't let trivial things put you off having a great time.
+Wonder through the Plaza Mayor or watch the crowd go by in Retiro Park.
 All you have to do to keep safe in Madrid is keep an eye on your belongings and be aware of suspicious behavior.
-Explore safe neighborhoods and pay extra caution when walking alone, especially at night.

 Do you need help finding accommodation in Madrid?
 Read Where to stay in Madrid: The Ultimate Guide to help you find the right neighborhood for you and your family.